-Insight selling may come across as a complex term, but if broken down into digestible shots, it is a fairly simple term to absorb and practice.
-Insights that the seller offers the buyer during the entire buying journey, right from the first call he makes or email he writes, are important for the buyer in making the all-important decision.
+Insight selling may come across as a complex term but broken down into digestible shots is a simple term to absorb and practice.
+Insights that the seller offers the buyer during the entire buying journey, from the first call he makes to the email he writes, helps the buyers in their decision.

 What is the buyer looking for?
 Maximizing his ROI.